alexmamo/RealtimeDatabasePaginationJetpackCompose/README.md

 # RealtimeDatabasePaginationJetpackCompose

-It's an app written in [Kotlin[1] that shows how to implement pagination in the [Realtime Database][2] using Jetpack Compose, [Android Architecture Components][3] in MVVM Architecture Pattern.
+It's an app written in [Kotlin][1] that shows how to implement pagination in [Realtime Database][2] using Jetpack Compose, [Android Architecture Components][3] in MVVM Architecture Pattern.
 For the UI it uses Jetpack Compose, Android's modern toolkit for building native UI.

 ![alt text](https://i.ibb.co/th24qrC/app.png)